cjdelisle/PacketCrypt/Readme.md

 #### CryptoCycle
-In order to understand how the mining algorithm works and why it makes use of the particular offsers when copying data, its important to understand exactly what CryptoCycle does.
+In order to understand how the mining algorithm works and why it makes use of the particular offsets when copying data, its important to understand exactly what CryptoCycle does.
 CryptoCycle is based on an implementation of chacha20/poly1305 as standardized by the IETF in [RFC-7539](https://tools.ietf.org/html/rfc7539).
 Effort was made to ensure that building a device for performing CryptoCycle is *not significantly easier than building a device which can encrypt